capsey/mathex-c/README.md

 int main()
 {
-    // Here you specify evaluation settings
+    // Use `mx_init_default` to get default configuration
-    // Pass `MX_DEFAULT` to use default ones mx_config *config = mx_init_default();
+    // For specifying your own settings, check out documentation mx_config *config = mx_init_default();

     char *input = "5 + 5";
     double result;

     // Mathex writes result into the pointer you provide
-    // Here we use an address to a `result` variable if (mx_evaluate(config, input, &result) == MX_SUCCESS)
+    // Here we pass an address to a `result` variable if (mx_evaluate(config, input, &result) == MX_SUCCESS)
     {
         printf("%s is %lf\n", input, result); // Outputs `5 + 5 is 10`